Commentarii de Bello Gallico: Authorship

 Classicist Ruth Breindal believes it likely that Caesar did not directly write the work, but instead dictated most of it to a scribe at one time and the scribe wrote as Caesar spoke, or that the scribe took notes and wrote the account afterwards.
 Still, she does believe that Caesar had an overwhelming hand in creating the work, but believes much of the grammar and clarity of the work to be the result of the scribe or scribes involved.
 Breindal also considers the main point of the work to be as a propaganda piece to protect Caesar's reputation in the vicious politics of Rome.
-Book eight was written after Caesar's death in 44 BC by consul Aulus Hirtius; Hirtius must have written the book before his own death in the civil war in 43 BC.
+The final chapters of book eight were written after Caesar's death in 44 BC by consul Aulus Hirtius; Hirtius must have written the book before his own death in the civil war in 43 BC.

 The author portrays Caesar's thoughts frequently, with an emphasis on making Caesar seem efficient, decisive, and straightforward, and that his view on how war should be waged is the same.
 The work paints the conflict as inevitable and necessary.

+The tradition which attributes the entire eighth commentary to Aulus Hirtius has been criticised by the classical philologist Luciano Canfora as it is based on an incorrect interpretation of the words of Suetonius, who defines Caesar's commentary as "last and incomplete" (novissimum imperfectumque), adding that the final chapters "could have been added" (suppleverit) by Hirtius, with the same terms used with respect to Sulla's final commentary, which was also "completed" (supplevit) by the freedman Epicadus.
+The letter to Balbus, bearing the unlikely epigraph «Hircius Pansa» and handed down as a preface to the eighth commentary, would also be a fabrication from the late antique period, as it is based on the already explained incorrect interpretation of Suetonius and refers to contents absent within the commentary.

 As literature

-Beginning in the 1970s, authors began to regard the work less as a historical work, but more of a literary work, in the tradition of poets and striving to follow in the mould of Homer.
+From the 1970s, some critics began to regard the work less as history than literature, in the tradition of poets following the model of Homer.